klein aber fein

 presented in Los Angeles.

 Prompted to Reinvent the California Dream through creative asylum in Berlin, designer Alicia Zheng and I asked ourselves - “How may we use a unique perspective from Berlin to reimagine the California Dream?”
 California’s endlessly competitive culture fails to acknowledge the virtue of simplicity, we created an installation to encourage people to discover and to admire seemingly minuscule, hidden, mundane moments that we find key to inspire change.

 Berlin's unapologetic, youthful shadow transports us to our past, filled with simple and endless possibilities.
 Through discovering the concealed, we are inspired to dream once more.
 Inspired by Berlin, we aim to remind viewers that dreams start small.
 To re-imagine the California Dream, we must re-learn the act of dreaming itself.
 Peek through windows to discover a change in scale and perspective.
 See small to dream BIG.

-Small being - our everday experiences, a park hidden between two buildings or a playground amidst a train yard.
+Small being - our everyday experiences, a park hidden between two buildings or a playground amidst a train yard.
 The more we looked looked the more the city showed us these small instances that were breaks from everyday life.
 Opportunities to unlatch and exhale.

 We developed KAF as a response to our experience.
 The ethos behind KAF is to take a moment - to notice - take a step back.
 It's a brand centralized around the fact that dreams do start small.